Income Protection Insurance For Dentists

 The criteria for applying for plans are:

-As a dentist, how much will cover cost me?
+As a dentist, how much will it cost me?

 Numerous factors will affect the monthly payment you will make.
 These include, but are not limited to, the following:

-• How long do you want the length of claim period to be?
+- How long do you want the length of the claim period to be?

 How much of my income is covered?

-For both a self-employed and employed dentist, the maximum amount of coverage is 70% of your regular gross income.
+For both a self-employed and an employed dentist, the maximum coverage is 70% of your regular gross income.

-You can choose less than 70% to keep your monthly payment down.
-The reason for a coverage cap is to encourage claimants to return to the workplace, which may be more challenging if the salary is paid at 100% within the insurance coverage when unable to keep working.
+A coverage cap may encourage claimants to return to the workplace, which may be more challenging if the salary is paid at 100% of the insurance coverage when they are unable to keep working.

 It should not put you in a better financial situation than if you had never made a claim and were working.